17

 1

 • \$\begingroup\$ Some things to golf: push_0, read_STDIN_as_int, push_0, retrieve can be push_0, duplicate_0, read_STDIN_as_int, retrieve to save a byte.
 And the first label can be an empty one with NSSN instead of NSSSN (and then the second label can be NSSSN; third NSSTN; and fourth NSSSSN).
 This should save 8 bytes as well.
 Also, you can remove the first Jump_to_third_label because you have the Set_third_label right below it already.
-In total: 140 bytes; (or with comments: Try it online.) -3 bytes if you remove NNN exit. \$\endgroup\$ May 15, 2018 at 11:46
+In total: 140 bytes; (or with comments: Try it online.) -3 bytes if you remove NNN exit. \$\endgroup\$ Commented May 15, 2018 at 11:46

 1